popsim-consortium/stdpopsim/docs/tutorial.rst

         sample_sets=[pop_samples[0]], polarised=True, span_normalise=False
     )
     print(sfs0)
-    # [1603.
-2523.
-1259.
-918. 598.
-471. 434.
-367. 343.
-265. 136.]
+    # [1686.
+2496.
+1232.
+850. 614.
+566. 456.
+396. 309.
+322. 123.]

 The output lists the number of derived alleles that are found in 0, 1, 2, ... of the given samples.
 Since each of our populations have 10 samples each, there are 11 numbers.
-The first number, 1603, is the number of derived alleles found in the tree sequence but not found in that population at all (they are present because they are found in the *other* population).
+The first number, 1686, is the number of derived alleles found in the tree sequence but not found in that population at all (they are present because they are found in the *other* population).
-The second, 2523, is the number of singletons, and so forth.
+The second, 2496, is the number of singletons, and so forth.
-The final number, 136, is the number of derived alleles in the tree sequence found in *all* ten samples from this population.
+The final number, 123, is the number of derived alleles in the tree sequence found in *all* ten samples from this population.
-Since an msprime simulation only contains information about polymorphic alleles, these must be alleles fixed in this population but still polymorphic in the other.
+Since an ``msprime`` simulation only contains information about polymorphic alleles, these must be alleles fixed in this population but still polymorphic in the other.

 Here is the AFS for the other population: